-The competitive advantages of DeKalb County are recognized by industry.
-During the past three years, 19 industrial firms relocated to, or expanded in DeKalb County.
+The competitive advantages of DeKalb County are recognized by the industry.
+During the past three years, 19 industrial firms relocated to or expanded in DeKalb County.
 In 2010, the county accounted for 28% of all industrial development that occurred in the Chicago Metro Area, while representing only 1% of the region’s population.
 All new manufacturing buildings during this period were constructed in Sycamore.
 DeKalb County’s location and operational assets assure the success of corporate distribution centers and manufacturers.
-DeKalb County communities go out of their way to ensure that projects can be completed ahead of schedule and become productive assets for business.
+DeKalb County communities go out of their way to ensure that projects can be completed ahead of schedule and become productive assets for the business.
 All of these attributes assure that DCEDC contributes to your bottom line – period.

 Further enhancing the competitive advantages of DeKalb County, is the first-ever DeKalb County Enterprise Zone.
 The DeKalb County Enterprise Zone was approved and certified in December 2015 and offers numerous incentives and benefits to qualifying commercial and industrial development projects.
 The DeKalb County Enterprise Zone is comprised of commercial and industrial space located throughout DeKalb County and within the municipalities of DeKalb, Cortland, Genoa, Sandwich, Sycamore, and Waterman.
 Please visit our Enterprise Zone information webpage to learn more.

 Select a number below or simply scroll down to learn more about DeKalb County’s competitive advantages: